 - 1 tablespoon olive oil to grease non stick pan

-If you are going to cook it in a baking tin, spray with olive oil before baking and add some chicken stock, cover with alluminium foil until it is cooked.
+- If you are going to cook it in a baking tin, spray with olive oil before baking and add some chicken stock, cover with aluminium foil until it is cooked.

 Preparation: 5 minutes